georgejdli/frontend-nanodegree-mobile-portfolio/README.md

 - for pizza.html run the minified version pizza.min.html when testing performance
-- Here is a live version of the project: http://georgejdli.github.io/frontend-nanodegree-mobile-portfolio/
+- Here is a live version of the project: http://georgejdli.github.io/frontend-nanodegree-mobile-portfolio/ -pizza.html has been optimized for Page Speed Insights as well

 ### Tools used
 - Python SimpleHTTPServer to host a local server